useful-toys/jul-test-mock/README.md

-# JUL Test Mock
+# jul-test-mock

-A comprehensive mock implementation of the Java Util Logging (JUL) framework designed specifically for unit testing.
-This library provides a mock Handler that captures log records in memory, allowing developers to inspect and assert log events during test execution.
+A lightweight in-memory mock implementation of Java Util Logging (JUL) designed specifically for unit testing.
+This library provides a test-focused Handler implementation that captures log records in memory, enabling clean and powerful assertions in your tests.

+## Overview

+`jul-test-mock` provides a `MockHandler` that captures log records during test execution, along with comprehensive assertion utilities for validating logged content.
+Unlike production logging frameworks, this mock is optimized for test scenarios with minimal dependencies and maximum control.

-## Features
+## Key Features

-- **Complete JUL Handler Implementation**: Full mock implementation of Handler that captures all log records
+- **JUnit 5 Integration**: `@JulMock` extension for automatic handler setup and cleanup
-- **Event Capturing**: All log records are captured in memory for test verification
+- **In-Memory Handler**: Captures all log records in a simple ArrayList
-- **Assertion Utilities**: Rich API for asserting log records with descriptive error messages
-- **Level Control**: Fine-grained control over which log levels are captured during tests
+- **Zero Configuration**: Works out of the box with standard JUL
+- **Test-Focused Design**: Built for test environments, not production
-- **Thread-Safe**: Safe for use in single-threaded test environments
+- **Comprehensive Assertions**: Purpose-built assertion methods for all common test scenarios
+- **Message Parts Philosophy**: Test log messages by their semantic parts, not exact strings
+- **No External Dependencies**: Built on top of standard JUL and JUnit 5
+- **Fluent API**: Natural and readable test code
 - **Java 8+ Compatible**: Works with Java 8 and higher versions
-- **Zero Dependencies**: Only requires JUL (built into Java) and JUnit 5 for assertions

 ## Maven Dependency